sharma-v10/Tell-my-food/README.md

 tell-my-food is recommendation system based machine learning web app, which when executed provides the client to choose a food item based on their own liking, and basis on which the system recommend them 10 more such similar foods.
 Our system utilizes item-based collaborative filtering system to implement the same.
 Our system provides a variety of cuisines to choose from within vegetarian/non-vegetarian options as well.

 # Live Demo
-https://tell-my-food.herokuapp.com/
+Tell-my-food can be used using this app link: https://tell-my-food.herokuapp.com/

 # Preview